usepaladin/event-discovery-database/README.md

 **Service Overview**

-The **Event Discovery Service (EDS)** is a core microservice of the [Bro im still working on a name why is this so hard] platform.
+The **Event Discovery Service (EDS)** is a core tool within the Veridius platform.
 Its primary responsibility is to automatically discover and capture data changes from user-configured data sources (initially databases and REST APIs) and transform these changes into structured events published to the main Kafka Event Bus service.

 EDS acts as the crucial bridge connecting user's existing data infrastructure to the event-driven architecture, enabling "zero-config" automated event generation and streaming for building reactive applications.